-Brian's government services practice focuses primarily on representing both public and private clients before state and local regulatory bodies and administrative agencies, counseling them on public contracting and bidding, state and local government ethics laws, and financing transactions.
-As a registered lobbyist, he represents numerous public and private clients before the Indiana General Assembly and advises them on Indiana’s lobbying, election and campaign finance laws.
+Brian represents both public and private clients before state and local regulatory bodies and administrative agencies.
+His experience includes public contracting and bidding, state and local government ethics laws, and financing transactions.
+As a registered lobbyist, Brian represents numerous clients before the Indiana General Assembly and advises on Indiana’s lobbying, election and campaign finance laws.

-In the public finance area, Brian serves as special counsel to commercial and investment banks, money management firms, and registered investment advisors advising them on issues in the tax-exempt marketplace including Indiana public-fund banking and investment issues.
-Brian also represents governmental entities as well as underwriters and credit providers in their various roles in public debt offerings.
-He serves as general counsel to the Indiana Bond Bank and the Indiana County Treasurers’ Association.
+In the area of public finance, Brian serves as special counsel to commercial and investment banks, money management firms and registered investment advisers.
+He advises on legal issues pertaining to the tax-exempt marketplace, including Indiana public fund banking and investment matters.
+Brian also counsels governmental entities, underwriters and credit providers in their various roles in public debt offerings.
+Notably, he serves as general counsel to the Indiana Bond Bank and the Indiana County Treasurers’ Association.

-Brian served as deputy treasurer of state under State Treasurer Marjorie H. O’Laughlin from 1991 until he joined Barnes & Thornburg in 1995.
-In this capacity, he managed the state’s $2.5 billion investment portfolio and advised the treasurer on various tax-exempt financing matters.
-He was a member of the Underground Storage Tank Financial Assurance Board until leaving state government and continues to be a frequent speaker on public cash management investment issues to state and local public-fund investment officers.
-Brian is a former governor appointee to and chairman of the Indiana Election Commission and served on the Board of Governors of the Governmental Affairs Society of Indiana.
+Prior to private practice, Brian worked as deputy treasurer of state under State Treasurer Marjorie H. O’Laughlin.
+He managed the state’s $2.5 billion investment portfolio and advised the treasurer on various tax exempt financing matters.
+In addition, Brian was a member of the Underground Storage Tank Financial Assurance Board until leaving state government, and continues to be invited to speak on public cash management investment and debt finance issues to state and local elected officials.